-The VIU difference is evident in the TESOL program in its commitment to the preparation of graduates with a solid foundation in the teaching of ESL/EFL.
-Delivery of the curriculum is only one aspect of the programs at VIU.
+The FXUA difference is evident in the TESOL program in its commitment to the preparation of graduates with a solid foundation in the teaching of ESL/EFL.
+Delivery of the curriculum is only one aspect of the programs at FXUA.
 Come experience the personalized, accessible, engaging, and fun experience!

-The mission of the MA in TESOL program at Virginia International University is to enable students to be successful language teaching professionals in a wide variety of contexts and among diverse student populations in the US and abroad by equipping them with the knowledge, skills, and experience to contribute to and excel in innovative and collaborative work environments.
+The mission of the MA in TESOL program at Fairfax University of America is to enable students to be successful language teaching professionals in a wide variety of contexts and among diverse student populations in the US and abroad by equipping them with the knowledge, skills, and experience to contribute to and excel in innovative and collaborative work environments.

 Upon successful completion of the program, graduates will be qualified to teach English in a variety of educational settings in the US and abroad, such as: